 Vanguard’s chunky, rubber-covered locking knobs are all very easy to grip, though the conventional friction adjustment dial isn’t quite as tactile as Manfrotto’s clicky design.

 The ProMediaGear BH1 is a unique ball head that has excellent craftsmanship and ease of use.
-Equally, as at home in the kitbag of a landscape photographer or indoors in a studio, the BH1 is as solid and as precise as any ball head we've used.
-We liked its flexibility and the fact that you can operate the main lock knob and the pan lock knob quite easily while wearing gloves, but mostly the BH1 shines for its precision and complete lack of droop.
-Sure, it's expensive and its movement is not as smooth as that of some of its rivals, but you're getting something uniquely precise – and if that’s your priority then the BH1 delivers.
+Equally, as at home in the kitbag of a landscape photographer or indoors in a studio, the BH1 is as solid and as precise as any ball head I've used.
+I liked its flexibility and the fact that I can operate the main lock knob and the pan lock knob quite easily while wearing gloves.

 Keeping things simple doesn't mean compromising on quality.
 You may just need an unfussy ball head that works but still want the reassurance of a trusted brand.
 Step forward the Manfrotto 494 Center Ball Head, which comes at a great price but still offers that Manfrotto dependability.

-Don’t be fooled by the price of this ball head, we found it was really rather good when we tested it.
+Don’t be fooled by the price of this ball head, I found it was really rather good when I tested it.
 It can support up to 8kg of kit, and offers panoramic and friction control knobs for easy, intuitive operation.
 This version comes with the 200PL-PRO Quick Release Plate, and the head has an integrated RC2 quick-release cam lock.
 The aluminum construction is lightweight but reasonably hardy, and there's a dedicated tension control dial for the ball-and-socket movements.

 At 12.5cm tall and weighing in at a hefty 900g, this Gitzo tells you that it means business.
 It’s to be expected though, as the head comes from Gitzo’s pro-orientated Series 4 Systematic range, and is rated to support a staggering 30kg of weight.